 The days of finding a job by thumbing through newspaper classifieds or looking for “Help Wanted” signs are long gone.
 Recruitment, like all other aspects of life, has been radically altered by technology and the rise of the Internet.

-Companies today are proactively searching for the best talent online—and 60% of employers will review a candidate’s social media channels before they make a hiring decision.
+Companies today are proactively searching for the best talent online—and most employers will review a candidate’s social media channels before they make a hiring decision.

 For savvy jobseekers, it’s important to understand how employers use technology to evaluate job candidates—and how you can turn your online presence into an asset, not a liability.